 After having activated IS and resolved all IS offensives, the active player returns to the normal course of his own turn.
 He can play other Event cards, then activate his own units.

-[26.0] Kurdish Peshmerga
+[26.0] Kurdish Peshmergas

 The Kurds are not represented by a player on his own (except in Scenario 7).
 They are activated by cards, like IS, reflecting the fact that they are largely manipulated and exploited by regional and global actors.
 Each scenario specifies the presence, or not, of Kurdish troops including their deployment on the map.
 The spaces controlled by the Kurds contain a green and yellow symbol identifying exactly which Kurdish faction is represented: KDP for the Iraqi Kurds; PYD for the Syrian Kurds; PKK for the Turkish Kurds.
-Kurdish units from one faction may not move into or be supplied a space from another Kurdish faction (except in Scenario 7).
-Players are not allowed to move through Kurdish zones occupied by Peshmerga unless explicitly specified by the scenario.
+Kurdish units from one faction may not move into or be supplied by a space from another Kurdish faction (except in Scenario 7).
+Players are not allowed to move through Kurdish zones occupied by Peshmerga units unless explicitly specified by the scenario.
 Correspondingly, Kurdish units may not stack (and therefore fight) with counters from other nationalities, unless explicitly specified by the scenario.

 26.1 Kurdish Counters

 The 20 Kurdish counters represent the active forces of the Peshmergas (“fighters” in the Kurdish language) of the 3 factions represented in the game.
 The static units (with a defence factor in brackets) represent garrisons, which may not attack and may only move as the result of combat if they have been attacked.
 Garrisons that cannot retreat are eliminated on a result of DR. The mobile units represent small, well-armed and well trained Peshmerga divisions.
-Eliminated Kurdish counters are placed in the Kurdish and can re-enter the game by the play of Peshmerga cards.
+Eliminated Kurdish counters are placed in the Kurdish Force Pool and can re-enter the game by the play of Peshmerga cards.

-26.2 Kurdish
+26.2 Kurdish Activation

-From time to time a player can activate the Kurdish fighters and manage counters by playing one of the Peshmerga cards (#43 to 46) during his Events segment.
+From time to time a player can activate the Kurdish fighters and manage their counters by playing one of the Peshmerga cards (#43 to 46) during his Events segment.
 He chooses a unit from the Kurdish Force Pool, placing it on a controlled space of the same faction (KDP, PYD or PKK); or he can instead upgrade two reduced Kurdish units on the map to full strength.
 He then has 4 OPs to move the mobile Kurdish counters and launch offensives, following the normal rules for planning, movement and combat.
 Kurdish units of different affiliations cannot stack and attack together (except in scenario 7), due to permanent rivalries between their leaders.

 26.3 Combat Restrictions